Josh-XT/AGiXT/README.md

 Agent-LLM is a versatile Python application that leverages AI language models for task management and problem-solving.
 Boasting both short-term and long-term memory capabilities, it recalls previous interactions and context.
 The application can browse the web, write its own commands, and more.
 Supporting various AI providers like [OpenAI GPT-3.5, GPT-4, ChatGPT](https://openai.com/), [Google Bard](https://bard.google.com), [Microsoft Bing](https://bing.com), [Oobabooga Text Generation Web UI](https://github.com/oobabooga/text-generation-webui), and [llama.cpp](https://github.com/ggerganov/llama.cpp), Agent-LLM is both flexible and adaptable to diverse use cases.
 The list of providers will continue to grow.

+⚠️ **Please note that using some AI providers, such as OpenAI's API, can be expensive.
+Monitor your usage carefully to avoid incurring unexpected costs.
+We're NOT responsible for your usage under any circumstance.**

 ![image](https://user-images.githubusercontent.com/102809327/233168030-58c263f8-c1f4-4426-acaf-e1c4a662cc4e.png)

 ⚠️ **This project is under active development and may still have issues.** We appreciate your understanding and patience.
 If you encounter any problems, please first check the open issues.
 If your issue is not listed, kindly create a new issue detailing the error or problem you experienced.
 Thank you for your support!